beamer-bridge/beamer/docs/source/whitepaper.rst

 Agent strategy
 --------------

 `Agents` is the term we use for the software run by liquidity providers to observe the rollups, fill users' requests, and participate in challenges.
 The protocol defines some rules and demonstrates how honest participation is incentivized.
 However, the agent could still implement different strategies to follow the protocol.
 For example, the agent is free to choose the value with which it will bid in challenges.
 It is also allowed to decide when to stop out-bidding opponents in challenges and go through L1 resolution or open parallel claims.

 The current implementation of the agent follows this strategy:

 * Challenge a false claim with `claim stake + 1`
 * Challenge a claim with no filler with `cost of L1 non-fill proof`
+* Join a challenged non-filled claim with `cost of L1 non-fill proof`
 * Subsequent counter challenge should cover the cost of L1 resolution
+* Immediately send `non-fill proof call` on target rollup for claims with no corresponding fills
 * Proceed with L1 resolution only when the stake of the opponent covers the cost and we are losing a challenge
 * Open a parallel claim to one of our rightful claims if:
     * there is a challenged wrongful claim C for the same request and